Taishō era: End of the Taishō Democracy

 Overall, during the 1920s, Japan changed its direction toward a democratic system of government.
 However, parliamentary government was not rooted deeply enough to withstand the economic and political pressures of the 1930s, during which military leaders became increasingly influential.
 These shifts in power were made possible by the ambiguity and imprecision of the Meiji Constitution, particularly regarding the position of the Emperor in relation to the constitution.

+The final blow came in 1931, when the army's unauthorized invasion of Manchuria marked the end of civilian control, as the government proved incapable of reining in the military, leading directly to a de facto emperor-oriented fascist military dictatorship.